WAPEETY/Arch-Framework16/README.md

 **Remember:** change on Konsole the font `Open Settings` → `Edit Current Profile` → `Appearance`, `Select Font` and change to `MesloLGS NF Regular`.

+## 7. Keyboard backlight
+Check [this page](https://community.frame.work/t/fw-16-keyboard-backlight/48566) from the forum and also change the permission of your user to access serial port.
+[This link](https://bbs.archlinux.org/viewtopic.php?id=178552) might be useful.
+Remember to logout before testing :P

 ## TODO: hardware acceleration on firefox (doesn't work), disk unlock with TPM, configure backups for my data and the system